cardeapay/stack/docs/srs/srs.md

 The **Cardea Server** handles all requests from both Cardea users and Dapp users.

-The **Cardea App** is the web application for Cardea users to communicate with the server, create organization, edit informations ...
+The **Cardea App** is the web application for Cardea users to communicate with the server, create organization, edit information ...

-The **Cardea Portal** recovers payment informations from the dapp user and communicates with the Cardea Server in order to start the transaction process.
+The **Cardea Portal** recovers payment information from the dapp user and communicates with the Cardea Server in order to start the transaction process.

 The **Cardea Widget** integrates into a web application and eases the starting point of the whole transaction process.